The Top 15 Free Things To Do In Bergamo

 Stroll Through La Citta Alta

 There are some nice cafes and bars where you can grab a drink if you want to, or just explore the area for free.
-Here you can experience the history of Bergamo, Italy by just strolling around, and it is easy to reach from the upper city using the bus or train station.
+Here you can experience the history of Bergamo, Italy by just strolling around, and it is easy to reach from the upper city using the bus or train station (see our guide to getting around Bergamo).
 Even if you don't have much time or are in Bergamo for a day trip this is somewhere that you should make time to stop by.

 Visit the Beautiful Piazza Vecchia